 Formerly known as malignant fibrous histiocytoma (MFH), a pleomorphic sarcoma is a tumor of the soft tissue and bone that is categorized as having an undifferentiated or unspecific origin.
-Like all soft tissue tumors, this is a rare diagnosis, but accounts for many sarcoma diagnoses among older patients between the ages of 50 and 70.
-It is a malignant (cancerous) tumor that usually develops in the extremities, and the region inside the abdomen known as the retroperitoneal space.
+Like all soft tissue tumors, this is a rare diagnosis in Los Angeles, but accounts for many sarcoma diagnoses among older patients between the ages of 50 and 70.
+It is a malignant (cancerous) tumor that usually develops in the extremities and the region inside the abdomen known as the retroperitoneal space.
 Metastasis (spread) of this type of cancer is most common to the lungs, bones, and liver.

 A diagnosis performed by a professional oncologist, such as Dr. Allison located in Los Angeles, of undifferentiated pleomorphic sarcoma (UPS) is also what is known as a diagnosis of exclusion, meaning that a precise or more specific diagnosis of the origin of the tumors is inconclusive or unclear.
 Pleomorphic sarcoma tumors do not resemble any type of normal tissue when examined under a microscope.